28 Days Later is Not a Zombie Movie

 These people are infected!
 Infected with… RAGE!

-Understanding this difference, and what it means, should you find yourself in a suddenly relevant apocalypse, will dictate the correct course of action to take, which could mean the difference between life and death, people!
+Understanding this difference, and what it means, should you find yourself in a suddenly relevant apocalyptic situation, will dictate the correct course of action to take, which could mean the difference between life and death, people!

-Also, seriously, avoid infection, wear a mask while indoors, or in crowded spaces, you god damn dummies.
+Also, seriously, avoid infection, people.
+Wear a mask while indoors, or in crowded spaces, you god damn dummies.